jacob414/components/README.md

        3. Every multiplication gives 4 points
        4. Every division gives 8 points
-    3. After N numbers have been given, all points are summarised, and preferably time taken to complete is factored in to the overall score (method for this to be worked out).
+    3. After N numbers have been given, all points are summarised, and preferably time taken to complete is factored into the overall score (method for this to be worked out).

 The initial Python implementation will be used to test the idea on my own children.
 If the games seems beneficial I might port it to other